fiffty-50/openPilotLog/README.md

 These are the guidelines for this project:
 - Speed: openPilotLog is supposed to be fast, lean and efficient.
 I have settled on using the Qt framework for the gui and code, as well as sqlite for the database.
 - Cross-Platform Support: I am primarily using Linux, but Windows and Mac (and maybe down the road iOS/Android) should also be supported.
 Qt provides this cross-platform compatibility.
-- Local: At the moment, I am not planning on implementing a cloud-synch solution.
-The database is local, on your machine and moving it around should be as easy as copying it onto a USB stick.
+- Local: At the moment, I am not planning on implementing a cloud-sync solution.
+The database is local, on your machine, and moving it around should be as easy as copying it onto a USB stick.
 While I am not opposed to cloud syncing functionality, I want the application to be independent of external services.

 # The state of the project - Should I use this?

 Clear answer for the time being - Don't use it.
 This is an early development stage and functionality, layout of the GUI etc. might change drastically.
 For this reason, I am not providing a release for now.
-If you want to try the programm, you'll have to compile it for yourself.
-QtCreator should work out of the box.

 # 'x' is a terrible idea, don't do that!